MillionConcepts/lhorizon/readme.md

 ## installation

+### automated

+`lhorizon` is available on `conda-forge`, and we recommend installing it using the `conda` package manager:
+`conda install -c conda-forge lhorizon`.

-We recommend that you use the `conda` package manager to control your Python environment for this library.
-(If you really don't want to use `conda`, the `setup.py` script in the root directory will _probably_ fetch the dependencies you need from PyPi, but we do not test or officially support use of non-`conda` environments for `lhorizon`.)
+We do not test or officially support the use of non-`conda` environments for `lhorizon`, but it can also be installed from PyPi:
+`pip install lhorizon`, or, if you'd like all the bells and whistles, `pip install lhorizon[target, examples, tests]`.

+### manual

+If you'd like to install `lhorizon` by hand, we again recommend that you use `conda` to assemble a Python environment.

-If you're already equipped with `conda`, you can create an environment (named "lhorizon") for this package by running:
-`conda env create -f environment.yml`.
+If you're already equipped with `conda`, you can create an environment (named "lhorizon") for this package by cloning this repository and running: `conda env create -f environment.yml` from the repository root directory.
 (You could instead add its dependencies to an existing environment by running `conda env update -n existing_env -f environment.yml`).
-Then, if you'd like`lhorizon` installed as a site package in this environment, activate the environment and run `python setup.py install`.
+Then, if you'd like`lhorizon` installed as a site package in this environment, activate the environment and run `pip install -e .`.

-If you're new to `conda` or Python environment management in general, please take a look at the [conda installation guide](docs/conda_installation_guide.md).
+If you're new to `conda` or Python environment management in general, please take a look at our easy [conda installation guide](docs/conda_installation_guide.md).

 ### dependencies and requirements

 `lhorizon` requires Python >= 3.9 (there are no plans to implement support for older Python versions).

-the following packages are required for usage:
+the following packages are required for usage / installation:
 * `more-itertools`
 * `numpy`
 * `pandas`
 * `requests`
+* `pip`

 the following dependencies are optional and could potentially be omitted in restrictive install environments:
 * `jupyter` is only required to run examples